OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 export { renderComponent, findComponent, expect };
 {% endhighlight %}

 # Conclusion
-Hope this gave you enough information to get you started with testing your newly baked ReactJS components.
+We hope this gave you enough information to get you started with testing your newly baked ReactJS components.
 Stay tuned for testing ReactJS components with state changes and event simulations.